ichaggquist/Blockhouse-Trial-Test/README.md

 1. What is the motivation behind measuring OFI at multiple depth levels of the order book?
 2. Why do the authors use Lasso regression rather than OLS for estimating cross-impact?
 3. Why is OFI considered a better predictor of short-term returns than trade volume?

+All code can be found in the Task One jupyter notebook.